SpaceyaTech/Tech-Stacks-Resources/Backend/Python/django.md

 # Django-Resources
-A collection of learning resources to get you started in your reactjs learning.
+A collection of learning resources to get you started in your Django learning.

 ## Resources